 The Vista Lodge at Monte Verde Park hosts day camps and city events.

 From the lodge, park visitors can hike an interpretive trail that meanders among mature trees and ecological niches that tell the story of Southern California’s regional landscapes.

 The San Gabriel River Parkway Nature Trail began construction 2002 using mostly grant funding.
 Planted with indigenous trees, low maintenance meadow grasses, and California wild flowers, the trail recreates the landscape that once flourished along the river channel.
 Expansion in the following years has extended the nature trail along the entire length of the river in Lakewood.

 Lakewood's housing stock also continued to develop through the 1960s and into the 1990s, gaining its first tract of two-story homes in Pennswood Square in 1965.
 In 1968, the Cherry Cove housing tract in western Lakewood opened.
-Recognizing the need for more multi-family housing, the city created a multi-family residential zoning ordinance in 1972 that spurred the building of condominium and apartment units in eastern and western Lakewood.
+Recognizing the need for more multi-family housing, the city created a multi-family residential zoning ordinance in 1972 that spurred the building of condominium and apartment units.

 To provide housing for Lakewood’s seniors, the Candlewood Park senior housing project opened in 1988.
-Other affordable senior housing projects followed in eastern Lakewood.
+Other affordable senior housing projects followed.

 Lakewood continues to celebrate the "great ideas" that sustain community life, as this 55th anniversary banner proclaimed in 2009.

 In 1992, Lakewood’s last large tract of undeveloped land became the Westgate development of two-story homes.